Whether you were injured by a car accident,

 Seeking Prompt Medical Attention

 After an accident in the Spindale area, your physical health should be among your top priorities.
-While visiting with a medical professional, you should keep all documents relating to your care, including imaging scans, lab results, and prescribed medications.
+After visiting with a medical professional, you should keep all documents relating to your care, including imaging scans, lab results, and prescribed medications.
+We can help you obtain your medical records if they do not provide you with a copy.

 If you do not seek medical attention following your accident, the other party could argue that: